mconf/docs-org/README.md

 * Update this readme
 * Warn/alert sections to use on pages with important information
-* Hide the sidebar in tutorials when not needed
 * Better ordering, some articles are way more important than others (use colors?)